trussworks/Engineering-Playbook/practices/appeng/adrs/0005-postgresql-as-relational-store.md

 - `-` Licensing fees and support can be very expensive
 - `-` Not open source so you are reliant on company for fixes
 - `-` Support by ORMs can be spotty
+- `-` Differences in SQL syntax and error codes can make it difficult to get help compared to more popular open-source options

 ## Links